IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

-machine-readable source code for the Library including whatever changes were used in the work (which must be distributed under Sections 1 and 2 above); and, if the work is an executable linked with the Library, with the complete machine-readable &ldquo;work that uses the Library&rdquo;, as object code and/or source code, so that the user can modify the Library and then relink to produce a modified executable containing the modified Library.
+machine-readable source code for the Library including whatever changes were used in the work (which must be distributed under Sections 1 and 2 above); and, if the work is an executable linked with the Library, with the complete machine-readable “work that uses the Library”, as object code and/or source code, so that the user can modify the Library and then relink to produce a modified executable containing the modified Library.
 (It is understood that the user who changes the contents of definitions files in the